St Albans, Herts, UK

 How are you qualified in EFT?

-I am professionally qualified as a trainer and Level 3 practitioner of the Association for the Advancement of Meridian Energy Techniques International (AAMET).
+I am professionally qualified as a Master Trainer and Level 3 Advanced Practitioner of EFT registered with the Association for the Advancement of Meridian Energy Techniques International (AAMET).
 This association sets the standards for formal training in EFT in the UK and other parts of the world.

 I've worked with more than 3000 individuals on a variety of issues.
 As part of my own self-development I use EFT on a daily basis to resolve issues that come up in my own life both by myself and working with other skilled practitioners.